Anoopkr1906/Next_JS/Notes.md

 * This allows you to create more complex URL structures that can handle multiple dynamic segments.
 ## Catch all segments
 * eg. docs/feature1/concept1/example1

+## Lecture 10
+* custom 404 page not found page
+* we can use this anywhere as a function by importing it .
+* suppose we in products section we dont want to display the review with reviewId > 1000 then we will show this page
+* This page can be created by creating a file named not-found.tsx or not-found.js inside the app folder.
+* one folder can have their not-found.tsx file

+* Not-found component do not accept props